awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report.md

   + A code that identifies early deletions from INTELLIGENT\_TIERING, STANDARD\_IA, ONEZONE\_IA, S3 Glacier, or S3 Glacier Deep Archive storage
   + `StorageObjectCount` – The count of objects stored within a given bucket

-  For a detailed explanation of Amazon S3 usage types, see [Understanding Your AWS Billing and Usage Reports for Amazon S3](aws-usage-report-understand.md)\.
+  For a detailed explanation of Amazon S3 usage types, see [Understanding your AWS billing and usage reports for Amazon S3](aws-usage-report-understand.md)\.
 + **Resource** – The name of the bucket associated with the listed usage\.
 + **StartTime** – Start time of the day that the usage applies to, in Coordinated Universal Time \(UTC\)\.
 + **EndTime ** – End time of the day that the usage applies to, in Coordinated Universal Time \(UTC\)\.